notSure-ded/AI-analyzer/README.md

 PDF Question Paper Extractor
 This project is a Python-based tool designed to analyze PDF documents, specifically educational materials like question papers.
 It extracts all meaningful content—text, images, questions, options, and answers—and organizes it into a clean, structured, and machine-readable JSON file.

-This tool was developed to fulfill the requirements of the AI/Python Intern Assignment.

 Features
 High-Precision Text Extraction: Extracts text at a granular level to prevent unrelated content from being merged.